What do breath and clouds have in common?

 Breathing out into cold air will create visible breath.

-A giant standing on Earth and pumping air from the ground to Troposphere could reproduce the fluffy cumulus clouds of a warm summer's day.
+Similarly, a giant standing on Earth pumping air from the ground to the very cold Troposphere could reproduce the fluffy cumulus clouds of a warm summer's day.
 This same giant's breath directed skywards could also produce clouds.

 Why is that?
 Is breath really a microscopic cloud?
 Cold misted breath certainly looks cloud-like.